EliAndrewC/protlib/sphinx/index.rst

     This is the root class of all classes representing C data types in the protlib library.
 It may not be directly instantiated; you must always use one of its subtypes instead.
-There are five optional keyword arguments which you may pass to a CType:
+There are six optional keyword arguments which you may pass to a CType:

     * ``length``: Only valid for the ``CString``, ``CUnicode``, and ``CArray`` data types, for which it is required.
 This may be one of three things: an integer which represents the length of the string; the special value ``protlib.AUTOSIZED``, which indicates that the string is null-terminated and can be any size; or a string denoting the field where the actual length value may be found.
 For example: